 HGVs that access the site will also not pass by residential properties.
 However, for properties that are close to the site, an acoustic bund and landscaping will be established to provide further mitigation from visual and noise impacts.
 The site manager will be contactable by local residents should there be any adverse impacts.

 Site staff will include fully trained security personnel, traffic management staff and emergency response personnel.
 The number of staff needed on site will be determined as part of the Operational Management Plan, which will explain how the site will be managed and operated safely.
-A number of local jobs could be created as a result of the need for staff on the White Cliffs IBF site
+A number of local jobs could be created as a result of the need for staff on the Dover IBF site

 The inland border facility will be used by HGVs, cars and vans, including staff vehicles.